Krishna-Maiden/AgenticAi/README.md

    dotnet run --project OpenAITestGenerator
    ```

-4. When prompted, enter a description of the UI or API scenario you want tests for.
-The generated C# test script will be displayed and saved to `GeneratedTest.cs`.
+4. When the program starts you will be asked to either upload a user story or select an existing one from the `UserStories` folder.
+Selecting a story will trigger test generation and attempt to run the generated tests inside the `GeneratedTests` project.
+The application will create the `UserStories` folder automatically if it does not exist.